amcgaw07/CS1660_DSToolbox/README.md

 * When you select orange it will open up a noVNC client which you must login into with the password provided below.
 Once logged in you can launch the orange application.
 * **Login:**
 	* **Password:** orange
+* Data is stored in the 'datasets' folder
 ### Visual Studio Code IDE
 * Visual Studio Code is a free source-code editor made by Microsoft for Windows, Linux and macOS.
 Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git.
+* Data is stored in the 'workspace' folder within the config folder
 ### Apache Hadoop
 * Unimplemented
 ### Apache Spark